EvangelouSotiris/citation_forecasting_LSTM_NN/README.md

 ```
 # Timeseries length VS features used by NN

-Since Keras cannot handle multiple length batches the predictions in relevance to the timeseries length:
+Since Keras cannot handle multiple length input sizes the predictions in relevance to the timeseries length:
 * Is based on the last 5 years, for timeseries of length < 10
 * Is based on the last 10 years, for timeseries of length >= 10 and < 15
 * Is based on the last 15 years, for timeseries of length >= 15